Maximizing global accessibility and impact

 Restricted Use Agreements

 Accessing and using third party Intellectual Assets is essential to conduct the best research in furtherance of the CGIAR strategy.
 When providing such access and use, third parties may sometimes impose downstream restrictions on the global accessibility of the resulting intellectual assets (such as exclusivity, confidentiality, etc.).
-In certain cases, and under certain conditions Centers may deem it appropriate to enter into such agreements known as ‘Restricted Use Agreements’ – for full details of conditions and examples of use refer to S.6 of the CGIAR IA Principles, and the accompanying guidelines.
+In certain cases, and under certain conditions Centers may deem it appropriate to enter into such agreements known as ‘Restricted Use Agreements’.
+For full details of conditions and examples of use refer to the CGIAR IA Principles, and the accompanying guidelines.

 Limited Exclusivity Agreements

 Centers may grant limited exclusivity for commercialization of their intellectual assets under certain conditions.
 These conditions include that the exclusivity must be as limited as possible in terms of duration and territory, and that such a restriction to access is necessary to enhance the impact for target beneficiaries.
-These kinds of agreements are referred to as ‘Limited Exclusivity Agreements’ – for full details of conditions and examples of use refer to S.6 of the CGIAR IA Principles, and the accompanying guidelines.
+These kinds of agreements are referred to as ‘Limited Exclusivity Agreements’.
+For full details of conditions and examples of use refer to the CGIAR IA Principles, and the accompanying guidelines.

 - Implementation Guidelines – For the CGIAR IA Principles on the Management of Intellectual Assets